home-assistant/home-assistant.io/source/_components/august.markdown

   - /components/lock.august/
 ---

-The `august` component allows you to integrate your [August](http://august.com) devices in Home Assistant.
+The `august` integration allows you to integrate your [August](http://august.com) devices in Home Assistant.

 There is currently support for the following device types within Home Assistant: